Reflecting on Church #24: A Variety of Worship Styles

 With our journey of visiting fifty-two churches over, I can reflect more on the complete experience.
 Today, I’ll add to my thoughts about Church #24.

 The people at this traditional church were friendly, much friendlier than most.
 The message was good and gave me something to contemplate, but it was the teens who led music that left a lasting memory with me.
-They showed me what it means to worship God in spirit and in truth.
+Their worship felt pure.
+With no pretense, their focus was solely on God.
+They gave me a glimpse of what it might mean to worship God in the spirit and in truth.

 The pastor of this church saw my original post and forwarded it to the music director.
 She contacted me, thanking me for my words, which she shared with the musicians and singers.
 A week or so later, we met at a coffee shop to talk about worship, church, and faith.